tderrien/FEELnc/README.md

 	cd FEELnc

-export PERL5LIB, FEELNC PATH and add it to your PATH
+export PERL5LIB, FEELNCPATH and add it to your PATH

 	export PERL5LIB=${PWD}/lib/
 	export FEELNCPATH=${PWD}